Raphaëlle Mueller

 Lives and works in Geneva

-The original format of her exhibitions is based on long-term experiments and research.
-It also often takes an evolving form.
-Her research is in line with eco-feminist thinking, and draws on forensic analysis (fieldwork, data analysis, statistics, etc.), which she applies to methods and artistic experiments developed in collaboration with researchers, biologists, performers and bio-hackers.
-Her work focuses on environmental issues (principally the toxification of water and soil by the military-industrial complex), non-human agentivity, and ecosystemic and social resilience processes.
+The original format of her exhibitions proposes accounts of long-term experiences and research.
+They also often come in an evolving format.
+Her research lies within the scope of ecofeminist thinking and make use of forensic analysis (field studies, data analysing, statistics, etc.), which she applies to artistic methods and experiments that she develops in collaboration with researchers, biologists, performers and biohackers.
+Her work focuses on environmental issues (mainly the toxification of water and soil by the military-industrial complex), non-human agency and ecosystemic and social resilience processes.

-Raphaëlle Mueller also works with unusual materials: living organisms (Exogenesis, 2019-2021), synthetic molecules (Chemical Charm, 2018), and toxic substances (T(t)erraforming, 2018).
-By questioning production systems, refraining as far as possible from creating new objects and encouraging recycling, she initiates reflections that resonate with an ethic of care (Perspectives on post-capitalist thinking/being, 2021).
+Raphaëlle Mueller also works with unusual living materials (Exogenesis, 2019-2021), synthetic molecules (Chemical Charm, 2018) and toxic substances (T(t)erraforming, 2018).
+By questioning production systems, avoiding the creation of new objects whenever possible and encouraging recycling, she invites us to reflect on topics that resonate with the ethics of care (Perspectives on post-capitalist thinking/being, 2021).

-Central to her work, we find are artistic approaches that denounce the exploitation of vulnerabilities and commodification, and invite us to rethink the relations of power between living beings.
+At the heart of Raphaëlle Mueller’s artistic experiments lie approaches that denounce the exploitation and commodification of vulnerabilities and invite us to rethink power dynamics between living beings.